devopsdays/devopsdays-web/utilities/README.md

 ## Team members

 See the example team members listed in the generated data file.
 You can now add additional fields for each team member, as well as a photo.
 The photo must be in JPG format, and should be a minimum 300px x 300px, but optimally 600px x 600px.
 These images are located in the `static/events/YYYY-CITY/organizers` directory.
+Any PRs adding a team member will need to be accompanied by an email to `info@devopsdays.org` with their full name and email address.

 ## Social sharing image